 Let’s be real now, you’re a busy life coach and you have family responsibilities, a personal life, right?
 So, you must stay ahead of the time crunch we all find ourselves in.

 After all, you want to avoid looking at your website and realizing that you haven’t posted fresh content in weeks.
-Or longer!
+You’re not alone.

 Let’s get you out in front of that stale-website-content-situation, shall we?